xchem/fragalysis-backend/README.md

 to make new migrations called "add_job_request_start_and_finish_times" for the viewer's models run the following: -

->   Before starting postgres, if you need to, remove any pre-existing db (if one exists)
+>   Before starting postgres, if you need to, remove any pre-existing database (if one exists)
-    with `rm -rf ../data` (a directory maintained above the stack clone)
+    with `rm -rf ../data` (a directory maintained above the repository's clone)

     docker-compose up -d

+Then from within the stack container make the migrations.
+Here we're migrating the `viewer` application...

     docker-compose exec stack bash

-Then from within the stack make the migrations.
-Here we're migrating the `viewer` application...

     python manage.py makemigrations viewer --name "add_job_request_start_and_finish_times"